AliJimpa/UE_StudyProject/README.md

 # Unreal Practice Project
-This repository contains my personal Unreal project, where I experiment with features, mechanics, and systems learned from various game development courses.
+This repository contains my personal Unreal project, where I experiment with features, mechanics, and systems learned from various game development courses, and it is an environment used for developing, testing, and integrating custom Unreal plugins.

 ## Overview
 This project is a personal learning and practice project created using Unreal Engine.
 It is intended for experimentation, testing features, and improving my skills with Unreal Engine.